Is this an emergency or occurring now? If the answer is yes, Dial 9-1-1 or call (303) 651-8501.

 C. The incident is not a traffic accident.

-D. The incident did not involve a gun.
+D. The incident did not involve use of a gun.

-If the incident you wish to report does not meet the criteria listed above, call the Longmont Department of Public Safety non-emergency report taker office at (303) 651-8555.
+If the incident you wish to report does not meet the criteria listed above and is not an emergency, call the Longmont Department of Public Safety non-emergency report taker office at (303) 651-8555.
+This office is open Monday-Friday between the hours of 7am and 6pm.

 The online police report system is designed to allow the public to submit two different types of reports, "Information Reports" and "Crime Reports".
 See the descriptions below for both.